Honda to shut plant in Britain, imperiling 3,500 jobs

 Honda is also adjusting its operations in Turkey, where it makes 38,000 Civic sedans a year.
 It said it would continue operating there, however, and hold a "constructive dialogue" with local stakeholders.

-British businesses are issuing increasingly urgent warnings about the damage being done by the uncertainty around Brexit.
+British businesses are issuing increasingly urgent warnings about the damage being done by the lack of clarity surrounding Britain's divorce from the EU.
 The U.K. has yet to seal a deal laying out the divorce terms and establishing what trade rules will apply after Brexit.

 "We are facing increasingly severe competition from Chinese and Indian manufacturers," he said.
 "We have to move more quickly."

+Japan and the EU have also struck a free trade deal, which makes a manufacturing presence in the EU less important.
+The U.K.'s decision to leave the bloc could create further uncertainty for Japanese companies in Britain.

-Still, Christian Stadler, a professor at Warwick Business School in England, said Brexit had to be a factor.
-The loss of free entry into the European market from Britain undoes one of its top advantages as a manufacturing base.
+Christian Stadler, a professor at Warwick Business School in England, said the loss of free entry into the European market from Britain undoes one of its top advantages as a manufacturing base.

 Many businesses fear economic chaos if there isn't an agreement on the rules and conditions that will replace the 45 years of frictionless trade that came with being an EU member.
 The uncertainty has already led many firms to shift some operations abroad, stockpile goods or defer investment decisions.